 About the Department of Engineering

-The Department of Engineering has a proud history as one of the oldest engineering providers in Australia.
+The Department of Engineering is one of the oldest engineering providers in Australia.

-We work closely with industry to ensure our education programs – offered at La Trobe’s Melbourne and Bendigo campuses – equip graduates with the practical and technical skills needed to succeed in a dynamic, fast-paced profession.
+We work closely with industry to ensure our education programs – offered at La Trobe’s Melbourne and Bendigo campuses – equip graduates with the practical and technical skills they need to succeed in a dynamic, fast-paced profession.

 Our goal is to produce graduates of the highest calibre who have gained real world experience through Work Integrated Learning, industry projects and regular contact with industry leaders.